DAO-VC/solr-token-sale/README.md

 Update `TOKEN_WHITELIST_PROGRAM_ID` inside `js/client/pubkeys.js` with the public-key generated above

-## Setup Token Whitelist

-In order to run token sale program, you will need token whitelist to be created.
-You will find instructions here https://github.com/solrazr-app/solr-token-whitelist

 ## Running JS Client

 Before running the JS client, please ensure you completed the following steps